 Another way I prepare in January for the next Christmas is to start picking up gift cards.
 Whether I earn them from online sites that let you exchange rewards for gift cards or I purchase them at the local supermarket when I do my shopping, gift cards are something I can pick up throughout the year to prepare for the next Christmas season.
 Gift cards can go to anyone, so they are the perfect gift idea to stockpile and I even buy a stock of cards to pay for my Christmas shopping – usually, Boots and Amazon vouchers are good for me for this purpose.

-Above all, preparing for the next Christmas in January reduces the level of stress each year as the holiday season approaches.
+Above all, by starting to prepare for Christmas so early I feel much less stressed as I get closer to Christmas!
 I know that I will have my cards, gift sets, mugs and other small gift items ready to give at Christmas time when it rolls around because I took advantage of the deals in January.
 This makes me stress less when it comes to gift giving at Christmas time.

 If you haven’t already done so, then I really think you should consider if you could start preparing for Christmas in January.
 It’s the best way to save a ton of money, cut stress in half and means you’re going to find enjoying next Christmas so much easier.